Balearic Islands, Spain

 Some of the top sights and attractions in Ibiza are:

 - The old town of Ibiza, Dalt Vila: stroll down the narrow cobbled streets to marvel at the beautiful architecture and enjoy your dinner in Plaza de Vila, the old town's main square.
+These are just some of the top things to do in the Dalt Vila of Ibiza.

 - The Puig des Molins museum and necropolis: this is the ancient cemetery of the city of Ibiza and is one of the most important archaeological sites in the Balearic Islands.